20 YEARS AGO ON SEPTEMBER 30: Callaway attends KMU workshop

-A mix of clouds and sun.
-Gusty winds diminishing during the afternoon.
+Windy with a mix of clouds and sun.
 A stray shower or thunderstorm is possible.
-High around 90F.
+High 91F.
 Winds S at 20 to 30 mph..

 {{description}}